Pharmacy in China: Education

-Competency-based education with an emphasis on patient-oriented practice and accountability are the current and future trends in pharmacy education.
-Reforms have been made to promote state-of the-art pharmaceutical sciences in curricula when at the same time there is a shift from product-oriented to patient-oriented pharmacy education and practice.
-There has seen a radical change in curriculum and organisational structure focussing on problem-oriented and student centred educational methods, in order to optimally prepare future practitioners and scientists.

 Development of pharmaceutical education

 Higher pharmaceutical education in China has been developing rapidly.
 Since 1978, a series of reforms have been carried out in teaching management and training model.
 Many changes have been made in the fields of pharmaceutical education, such as characteristic higher education of traditional Chinese pharmacy, the education of newly emerging clinical pharmacy, the trend of combination of traditional Chinese pharmacy with Western pharmacy, the reform of four year university education and postgraduate education.

 Higher education of traditional Chinese pharmacy

 Traditional Chinese pharmacy has had a history of thousands of years.
 The scientific therapeutic effects of traditional Chinese materia medica have attracted great attention both at home and abroad.
 In the recent 20–30 years there has appeared a tendency to "return to nature" owing to the toxic and side effects of chemical medicines and the drug-induced diseases caused by them.
 On the other hand, the traditional Chinese medicine and pharmacy have attracted more attention because of the difficulty in searching for and synthesizing new compounds.
 Only by modernization of traditional Chinese materia medica can its use become global.
 The modernization of traditional Chinese materia medica means studying the theories and the basic content of traditional Chinese pharmacy applying the knowledge of modern science and technology.
 The information on Chinese materia medica should be expressed in modern scientific indexes, terms, and include standardized methods of quality measurement and modernized forms of medicines.
 The task of higher education of traditional Chinese pharmacy is to train high-level personnel to fulfill the modernization of traditional Chinese pharmacy.

 There are five specialties of traditional Chinese pharmacy and 38 programs in China.
 These specialties have training targets, core courses and job orientations.
 All specialties have two common characteristics in their core courses: (i) the basic theories of traditional Chinese medicine, traditional Chinese pharmacy and preparations of traditional Chinese materia medica; and (ii) attention to teaching basic knowledge of modern science that includes advanced mathematics, computer application, mathematical statistics, physics, physical chemistry and analytical chemistry.